yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 blocks, which on spinning-disk based caches may mean longer retrieval times.

-For Javascript, extra code also means extra parsing costs.
-That may be offset by Javascript's optimized code caching, but those may get evicted before your content does.
+For JavaScript, extra code also means extra parsing costs.
+That may be offset by JavaScript's optimized code caching, but those may get evicted before your content does.

 <!-- TODO: Make sure that's actually true -->